harvard-library-imaging-services/Installing_OpenJPEG_on_Windows10_Linux_MacOS/README.md

 > Add `<comment>` in comment marker segment(s).
 Multiple comments (up to a total of 256) can be specified, separated by the `|` character.
 For example: `-C "This is my first comment|This is my second` will store `This is my first comment` in the first comment marker segment, and `This is my second` in a second comment marker.

-* `-e, -Repetitions [number of repetitions]` <mark>No idea what this is but am working to find out.</mark>

-> Number of repetitions, for either a single image, or a folder of images.
-Default value is `1`.
-Unlimited repetitions are specified by a value of `0`.

 * `-Q, -CaptureRes [capture resolution X,capture resolution Y]`

 > Capture resolution in pixels/metre, in double precision.